BUS - Business Administration

 This course provides an overview of analytical tools that economists use to solve business problems, as well as exposure to the economic environment within which businesses operate.
 Key concepts and ideas from both microeconomics and macroeconomics are introduced.
 The focus is to enable students to be able to identify, understand and evaluate both domestic and global drivers causing economic change.
 Particular attention is given to discussions of real-world applications.

-This course examines the challenges and opportunities in international business.
-Through case studies and experiential learning, this course will explore how countries differ in culture, ethics, and business practices, and review the economic, political, legal, and social framework in which international business operates.
-Other topics include the study of the global monetary system and the climate for foreign investment, and the examination of the strategies and structures of international business.
+This course examines the challenges and opportunities in global business and leadership.
+Through case studies and experiential learning, this course will explore how countries differ in culture, ethics, and business practices, and review the economic, political, legal, and social framework in which global business operates.
+Other topics include the study of the global monetary system and the climate for foreign investment, and the examination of the strategies and structures of global business and leadership.

 This practicum is offered to students enrolled in a minimum of three units in the MBA program.
 The practicum consists of class meetings and assignments related to preparing for summer travel.
 Students who enroll in this practicum must also enroll in BUS 6040B.
 The practicum fee includes most travel costs excluding airfare and will vary each semester depending on these costs.
 Students must attend all meetings and complete all assignments to receive credit for the practicum.